-- Evaluate provider performance through objective and systematic monitoring. - b.
-Analyze problems related to provider performance and develop plans for improvement, resolution, and modification of current practices. - Communicate the results of review and plans of correction to all Members of the Committee and the Trauma Panel. - d.
-Facilitate and direct a development of clinical management guidelines or protocols for the management trauma.
+- a.
+Evaluate provider performance through objective and systematic monitoring. - b.
+Analyze problems related to provider performance and develop plans for improvement, resolution, and modification of current practices. - c.
+Communicate the results of review and plans of correction to all Members of the Committee and the Trauma Panel. - d.
+Facilitate and direct a development of clinical management guidelines or protocols for the management trauma. - e.
+Measure the effectiveness of any corrective action taken or protocols generated.